Quickscribe Services Ltd.

 BC will be the first province in Canada to introduce a safe drug supply, in response to the deadly overdose crisis.
 But the rollout will begin slowly, at pre-existing clinics that already offer pharmaceutical replacement drugs as part of a trial program, and will at first offer just opioid replacement options, including fentanyl patches.
 The initiative won't offer stimulants or prescribed heroin in the first phase – which critics say is moving too slowly when an average of five British Columbians a day are being fatally poisoned by toxic street drugs right now.
 Officials with the Ministry of Mental Health and Addictions, though, argue they are moving as fast as they can with Canada's first safe supply program.
 Read the full article published by The Province.

-Case Summary: It's All in the Context:
+It's All in the Context: The Content of Hospital Privileges and Assessment

-When determining the content of hospital privileges and whether they have been constructively revoked, one must consider the privileging documents, the hospital bylaws, the effect of any contractual provisions, the resources typically employed in the specific type of practice at issue, and the historical practice of the physician in the hospital under consideration.
-Provincial Health Services Authority v.
-Campbell, [2021] B.C.J.
-No. 943, 2021 BCSC 823, British Columbia Supreme Court, April 30, 2021, N.P.
-Kent J. The petitioner, the Provincial Health Services Authority, is responsible for managing BC Children's Hospital (the "Hospital").
+The petitioner, the Provincial Health Services Authority, is responsible for managing BC Children's Hospital (the "Hospital").
 The respondent, Dr. Campbell, is a pediatric cardiothoracic surgeon who joined the Hospital's medical staff in September 2004.
 The Hospital is the only hospital in BC that performs pediatric cardiac surgeries, and Dr. Campbell is one of two surgeons in the program.
 Read the full article by Mollie Clark with Harper Grey LLP.

 BC Government Overhauls BC Emergency Health